 Causes of Spinal Cord Injury

-Spinal cord injuries may result from falls, diseases like polio or spina bifida (a disorder involving incomplete development of the brain, spinal cord, and/or their protective coverings), motor vehicle accidents, sports injuries, industrial accidents, and assaults, among other causes.
+Spinal cord injuries may result from falls, diseases like polio or spina bifida (a disorder involving incomplete development of the brain, spinal cord, and/or their protective coverings), motor vehicle accidents, sports injuries, industrial accidents, shootings, and physical assaults, among other causes.
 If the spine is weak because of another condition, such as arthritis, minor injuries can cause spinal cord trauma.

 Types of Spinal Cord Injury